fasihahmad/octopress-junkjam/source/_posts/2018-05-05-shopping-sites-for-every-college-chic.markdown

 #### Bewakoof
 {% img center https://user-images.githubusercontent.com/1082157/39670448-3c0201d0-5123-11e8-945d-e4e2d7331f15.png 400 500 %}
 Imagine a site offering you the different design everyday with cool and funky texts and prints on it.
-Well here is the site that you should check, if you love and the tee price just starting at 249 for both men and women.
+Well here is the site that you should check, if you love textie-text on your tee and the tee price just starting at 249 for both men and women.
 Go bewakoof <a rel="nofollow" href="https://www.bewakoof.com/" target="_blank">www.bewakoof.com</a>

 #### Benoit Fashion
 {% img center https://user-images.githubusercontent.com/1082157/39670451-3cce3e9e-5123-11e8-9749-2553b3173f67.png 400 600 %}